 Traveling with Children

-If your idea of a European vacation is endless hours in museums and cathedrals, you probably want to leave your kids at home with Grandma.
+If your idea of a European vacation is endless hours in museums and cathedrals, you probably should your kids at home with Grandma.
 But if you modify your plans to include time for swimming and activities that children will enjoy, you can provide your family with the best vacation of your lives.

 Activities for Children